akbartus/100-Days-of-Algorithms-and-Data-Structures/README.md

-# 100 Days of Algorithms and Data Structures (in Python)
+# Algorithms and Data Structures Practice (in Python)

 The present repository provides information about most commonly used algorithms and data structures, their explanations and example codes.